ppy/osu-wiki/news/2023/2023-09-02-new-featured-artist-c-show.md

 ---

-Wondering how **C-Show** translates to circles and sliders?
-[Ekoro](https://osu.ppy.sh/users/284905) gave a demonstration at [COE](/wiki/Community/cavoe's_osu!_event/2023) using the Easy mod! ...With no time to prepare.
+Wondering how **C-Show** translates to circles and sliders? ::Ekoro::{ user-id=284905 } gave a demonstration at [COE](/wiki/Community/cavoe's_osu!_event/2023) using the Easy mod! ...With no time to prepare.
 Here's how that went:

 <div align="center">
     <video width="95%" controls>